Guitar Solos: Recording

 Frith recorded the album at David Vorhaus's Kaleidophon Studios in London on 11–13 and 15 July 1974, where he played a modified 1936 Gibson K-11.
 He added an extra pickup over the strings at the nut, enabling him to amplify sound from both sides of the fretted note.
 He then split the fretboard in two with a capo, effectively giving him two guitars, each amplified separately that he could play independently with each hand.
 To split the sounds further he attached alligator clips at various positions on the strings.
 The net result was a guitar with multiple sound sources that could be channelled to a mixer and distributed across the stereo soundscape.
+A microphone was also positioned on the guitar, on Frith's seat, at his throat to record his breath, and several were placed around the studio.

 The album was recorded in four days without any overdubbing.
 All the pieces were improvised, some completely, some to a roughly preconceived idea, and sound as they were played, except for "No Birds", which was recorded in two parts, and "Not Forgotten", from which two notes were removed.
 The only sounds not produced 'naturally' by guitar are those of a fuzzbox used on "Out of Their Heads (On Locoweed)", "Heat c/w Moment" and "No Birds", an echo delay used on "No Birds", and ambient noise from Frith's breath and feet on "Heat c/w Moment".

 On the longest track on the album, "No Birds", Frith played on two prepared guitars simultaneously, creating the timbre and range of an orchestra.
 He laid the two guitars flat on a table, neck to neck with the bodies of the guitars at opposite ends and the necks parallel to each other.
 He tuned the strings on both guitars to one note, and because they were stereo guitars with nut pickups, he had six separate sound sources coming from each guitar.
 Using volume pedals on some of the sound sources, he filtered sounds in and out of the mix without doing anything on the guitars.

+"No Birds" is the only track on the album recorded with the guitars flat on a table.
+On all the other tracks the guitars are held in the "conventional position", that is against the player's body.
 Frith took the title of "No Birds" from the last line of a poem, "One Nest Rolls After Another" by Captain Beefheart that was printed on the back of the LP sleeve of his 1971 album, Mirror Man.
 Frith also used the phrase "No Birds" in the Frith/Cutler song, "Beautiful as the Moon – Terrible as an Army with Banners", which was released on Henry Cow's 1975 album, In Praise of Learning.